shantanuj/shantanuj.github.io/_pages/about.md

 Hello!
 I'm a research engineer at A*STAR Singapore's [Social and Cognitive Computing Department](https://www.a-star.edu.sg/ihpc/ihpc-research-capabilities/social-cognitive-computing) working in the direction of cognitively-inspired AI.

-I'm interested in building AI models that can -- i) understand and reason on scenes or passages with human-level capabilities in a reliable and interpretable manner, and ii) continually learn or update their world knowledge through environmental experience and any further supervision.
+I'm interested in building AI models that can:
+1. Understand and reason on scenes or passages with **human-level capabilities** in a **reliable** and **interpretable** manner.
+2. **Continually learn** or update their world knowledge through environmental experience and any further supervision.

+At A*STAR, I've specifically been working on -- i) developing a **commonsense knowledge resource** for machine reading applications, and ii) integrating relevant **cognitive phenomena in computer vision** models to make them more effective on scene understanding tasks.

+To know more, please have a look at the [Publications](/publications/) section.

 My CV is available [here](/cv/).

-*Recent publications*

-Please see <u><a href="https://scholar.google.com/citations?user=GmGNq2MAAAAJ&hl=en">my Google Scholar profile</a></u> for a complete and up-to-date list.
-{% for post in site.publications reversed %}
-  {% include archive-single.html %}
-{% endfor %}